 Food + Beverage

-There are two options to dine at Corima; an a la carte and a tasting menu.
-My friends and I opted for the front room a la carte experience, as the 10 courses was a bit much for our appetites.
-The tasting menu though was good value at $98/per person given the cost of dining nowadays.
-The tasting menu is the only option available in the back dining room.
-However if you do ask nicely they try to accommodate you if possible in the bar area too.
+There are two options to dine at Corima; an à la carte and a tasting menu.
+My friends and I opted for the front room à la carte experience, as the 10 courses was a bit much for our appetites.
+But the tasting menu was good value at $98/per person, given the cost of dining nowadays.
+The tasting menu is the only option available in the back dining room, but if you do ask nicely, they try to accommodate you (if possible) in the bar area too.

-On the a la carte menu, which is completely unique from the tasting, there were about 15 or so items the evening we dropped in.
-We ordered six of those, where the starters indicated to us that we were in for a special meal.
+On the à la carte menu, which is completely unique from the tasting, there were about 15 or so items the evening we dropped in.
+We ordered six of those, and the starters indicated to us that we were in for a special meal.
 The items were simple – their signature sourdough tortilla, a salad and a hamachi.
-The execution though was a level up.
-The sourdough tortilla lived up to the hype and was light and springy, served along side a black butter.
+The execution, though, was a level up.
+The sourdough tortilla lived up to the hype and was light and springy, served alongside a black butter.
 We ordered a second immediately.

 Cocktails + Wine

-Before I go into the mains, I’ll touch on the drinks briefly.
-I had the Sakura Martini and it wasn’t either good nor bad.
-The wines by the glass list are limited.
-I didn’t recognize most of the wines on the bottle list, where I applaud places that try to make their lists creative.
-However if the glasses were any indication, I’m unsure if the bottles would impress.
-After our glass of wine my brave friend went back to cocktails and I just went with water.
+Before I go into the mains, I’ll touch on the drinks.
+I had the Sakura Martini and it was neither good nor bad.
+The wines by the glass list is limited.
+I didn’t recognize most of the wines on the bottle list, and I applaud places that try to make their lists creative.
+However, if the glasses were any indication, I’m unsure if the bottles would impress.
+After our glass of wine, my brave friend went back to cocktails and I just went with water.

 Onto the Dinner Course

-Before I go into my experience, I love places like Corima.
-In no way am I trying to dissuade anyone from giving it a shot.
+I love places like Corima, and in no way am I trying to dissuade anyone from giving it a shot.
 However, I’m going to nutshell this; the meal rapidly went downhill.
-The often mentioned quesadilla that supposedly had truffle was unremarkable.
-I would say flavorless but I’m saving that for the lobster sopas.
-The blue corn was heavy and bland, and if I was blindfolded I would not be able to taste the lobster.
-It was in there though, which is why I’m still puzzled.
+The often-mentioned quesadilla that supposedly had truffle was unremarkable.
+I would say “flavorless,” but I’m saving that for the lobster sopas.
+The blue corn was heavy and bland, and if I was blindfolded, I would not be able to taste the lobster.
+It was in there, though, which is why I’m still puzzled.

 Service

 Of all the components that make up Corima, the service was the strongest.
-It wasn’t a weekend so my third last minute friend was graciously accommodated.
+It wasn’t a weekend, so my third last-minute friend was graciously accommodated.
 The waitstaff were attentive and highly knowledgeable about the menu in a notably detailed way.
 Our server could describe each dish with such vivid picture and knew what could and couldn’t be modified for my pescatarian diet.
 Food came out well-timed and in a way that makes sense, which nowadays is not always the case.
-Our beverages were never empty and the overall team seemed to work together seamlessly through our meal.
+Our beverages were never empty and the overall team seemed to work together seamlessly throughout our meal.

 Overall 6.9/10